Scottish parliamentary committee says it was misled by First Minister Sturgeon | Politics

 Its findings came the day after an independent inquiry by a senior lawyer concluded she had not broken the ministerial code in any of her dealings with Salmond.
 Tuesday's verdict is unlikely to put Sturgeon's job at risk, but it adds to her political headaches.

 Before the Salmond row blew up, polls had suggested the SNP was on course for a clear majority.
 Surveys now show the outcome is far less certain, with Sturgeon's popularity dented by an endless stream of negative headlines about the Salmond affair.
-Scottish members of British Prime Minister Boris Johnson's Conservative Party are holding a vote of no confidence in Sturgeon in the Scottish parliament later on Tuesday, but this is highly unlikely to succeed.
+As expected, Sturgeon easily won a vote of no-confidence in the Scottish parliament later on Tuesday.

-"The committee verdict is in – Nicola Sturgeon misled Parliament and the public," said Murdo Fraser, the Scottish Conservative spokesman on the Salmond inquiry.
+"If you think you can bully me out of office, you are mistaken and you misjudge me," she said ahead of the result.
+"If you want to remove me as First Minister, do it in an election."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)